QIICR/qiicr.github.io/_posts/2017-02-09-Atom_dicom-dump.md

 Once [dicom-dump package][5] is installed and properly configured with your local installation of DCMTK tools, you can open any DICOM file in Atom from command line, or by dropping the file into the editor window, and access the functionality demonstrated above.
 You can access both [dcmdump][3] (view the DICOM file dump at the attribute level) and [dsrdump][4] (view the DICOM file dump at the level of Structured Report content tree) command line tools of DCMTK using the interface of this package.

-As always, the source code of this package is open and we welcome your contributions to further improving its functionality!
+As always, the source code of this package is open and we welcome your contributions to further improve its functionality!

 [1]: https://atom.io
 [2]: http://dcmtk.org